Northern-Tornadoes-Project/insights/README.md

 <img width="400" src="./assets/images/download-posts.png" alt="Download Posts" />

-## NTP 360
+## CSSL 360

-NTP 360 enables the uploading, viewing, and sharing of 360-degree panorama captures taken on severe storm damage surveys on-screen and in virtual reality (VR) using `React Three XR` (based on `WebXR`).
+CSSL 360 enables the uploading, viewing, and sharing of 360-degree panorama captures taken on severe storm damage surveys on-screen and in virtual reality (VR) using `React Three XR` (based on `WebXR`).
 Users can move through and around the street-level imagery and toggle between `Before` and `After` to compare changes that occurred from the storm.

 > `01` 360 Dashboard